 When the 4th day of July rolls around, we citizens of the United States sometimes ponder questions deeper than just where to watch the best fireworks.
 We think of patriotism and pride, and even the most cynical among us contemplates what really makes America great.
-If thoughts like these have been rolling around in your head lately, here’s something else to consider about American excellence…
+If thoughts like these have been rolling around in your head lately, here’s something to consider about American excellence…

 According to the last tally, over 300,000 students outside the United States took the SAT and SAT Subject Tests in 2014 in more than 1,000 international test centers across 175 countries.
 In Hong Kong alone, one 2013 SAT administration was inundated by 10,000 test takers!
-One imagines similar numbers of ACT test takers across the world, and both tests have saw more test takers last year than ever.
+The ACT likely commands similar numbers of test takers across the world, and both tests have saw more test takers last year than ever.

 Why should students across the world take the SAT & ACT, when only colleges and universities within the U.S. use these scores for admissions purposes?
 That’s right: because American colleges and universities use these scores for admissions purposes.